icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [pyanalyze](https://pyanalyze.readthedocs.io/en/latest/) — A tool for programmatically detecting common mistakes in Python code, such as references to undefined variables and type errors.
 It can be extended to add additional rules and perform checks specific to particular functions.

-- [PyCodeQual](https://pycodequ.al) :copyright: — PyCodeQual gives you insights into complexity and bug risks.
-It adds automatic reviews to your pull requests.

 - [pycodestyle](https://pycodestyle.pycqa.org/en/latest) — (Formerly `pep8`) Check Python code against some of the style conventions in PEP 8.

 - [pydocstyle](http://www.pydocstyle.org) :warning: — Check compliance with Python docstring conventions.